zhoulifan/A-Benchmark-Dataset-for-Deep-Learning-based-InSAR-Phase-Unwrapping/README.md

 test_absolute_real: The absolute phase as ground truth of the TanDEM-X testing dataset is in this folder and named 000001.mat to 000100.mat.

+The dataset is saved in Baidu Netdisk (https://pan.baidu.com/s/1UHLmMfnm55gH5B4YeWgtJg) and the access code is oej2.